 “You know, I've got two other daughters, I've got grandchildren, and I just hope that Melanoma will never affect them.”

-Once Melanoma March is over, April will bring the first anniversary of Emma’s death.
+This April brings the first anniversary of Emma’s death.
 When Tamra looks back on that year, she wonders how she got through it.
 But still, she knows there’s only one way to get through the next, and the next.

 “You've got to get up everyday and you've got to keep going, you've got to keep moving forward.
 Emma wanted us to, so that shows our respect for her," she said.